openipcamera/openipc-firmware/README.md

     - RTSP authentication is now possible
     - Crontab watchdog to reboot RTSP script
     - Revert to original Wyze firmware instructions
+    - SCP update script from shell to camera

 #### Version 0.2.3 ####